textX/textX/docs/multimetamodel.md

     })

-With this, we can reference non-textx data elements from within our language.
+With this, we can reference non-texX data elements from within our language.
-This can be used to, e.g., use a non-textx AST object and reference it from a textx model.
+This can be used to, e.g., use a non-textX AST object and reference it from a textX model.

-## Use Case: referencing non-textx meta-models/models with a json file
+## Use Case: referencing non-textX meta-models/models with a json file

 !!! note
     The example in this section is based on the